 90-Minute Cycling Structure

-A full night of sleep consists of approximately 4-6 complete sleep cycles, each lasting about 90 minutes.
+A full night of sleep consists of approximately 4-6 complete sleep cycles, each lasting about 90 minutes (with individual variation of 80-120 minutes).
 A typical cycle progresses from Stage 1 through Stage 2, into Stage 3 deep sleep, back up through Stage 2, and then into REM.
 There may be a brief period of wakefulness between cycles, which most people do not remember.

 The composition of cycles changes across the night: